hasankhadra/Provectus-Airflow/README.md

-# Task 1 - Mapreduce with Airflow
+# Task 2 - Airflow with Docker-compose

 _Provectus-Internship, 2021_